abedurftig/gradle-kts-buildsrc/README.md

 In this directory run `./gradlew build`.

+#### New Module

 To create a new module run `./new-module.sh <module-name>`.
 It will create a new Gradle module with `build` and `settings` file.
-Also the `settings.gradle.kts` file will be updated to include the new module.
+Also the `settings.gradle.kts` file of the root project will be updated to include the new module.

 Run `./gradlew projects` to verify it worked.